Example 4 – Investing in a property through a self-managed superannuation fund

 Property details:

 Let us begin with the property described in Example 1.
-This was a new Queensland property (three bedroom brick residence on large block) purchased for $465,000 and rented for $470 per week.
-Apart from standard rental management and letting fees, rental expenses included rates ($1850), insurance ($750), maintenance ($900), pest control ($150) and travel costs for property inspections ($450).
-The original building construction cost was $230,000 and the purchase price included $26,000 worth of fixtures and fittings.
-The purchase costs included normal State Government stamp duty and $1250 solicitor’s fees to cover the conveyancing.
+This was a new Queensland property (three bedroom brick residence on large block) that is for sale for $870,000 and is to be rented for $870 per week.
+Apart from standard rental management and letting fees, rental expenses will include rates ($2250), insurance ($1150), maintenance ($1200), pest control ($250) and other costs totalling $250.
+The original building construction cost was $430,000 and the purchase price includes $46,000 worth of fixtures and fittings.
+The purchase costs include normal State Government stamp duty and transfer fees and $1850 solicitor’s fees to cover the conveyancing.

 Loan details:

-Principal and interest finance was arranged at 7.2% over 30 years to cover all costs, including purchase and loan costs.
-The total loan costs include a fixed establishment fee of $500, no mortgagee insurance, and the remainder of the loan costs are as per the program defaults.
+Principal and interest finance was arranged at 6.4% over 30 years to cover all costs, including purchase and loan costs.
+The total loan costs ($2,232) included a fixed establishment fee of $500, no mortgagee insurance, and the remainder of the loan costs are as per the program defaults.

 Investor details: